Fast Shipping to the US & UK

 Yes, they do exist outside of the graffiti you last saw in the back of a bathroom stall.
 In fact, such jokes can be quite brilliant and are used in many aspects of life.

-As the old advert proclaims, “Sex!... and now that we have your attention… buy Levis Jeans”, while the ancient adage simply puts: “sex sells”.
+As the old advert proclaims, “Sex!... and now that we have your attention… buy Levis Jeans”, while the ancient adage simply puts: “sex sells”, and so do games like Dick Match!!

 It’s true; nothing is more interesting than the undercurrent of human desire for companionship that is manifest in sex itself.
 With that fascination, smut… like sex… sells.
 Relax though, in this article this article isn't about sex toys, it's about dick jokes... well sexual jokes.

 Notwithstanding, some things, Oscar Wilde once remarked, "are too important to be taken seriously".
-Sex and all that goes with it is not only interesting from the level of fundamental human need but funny.
+Sex and all that goes with it is not only interesting from the level of fundamental human need but its also funny like these rude greeting cards.

 When we laugh at something, research finds that the act of laughter is our brain’s reaction to a new logical pathway, a new way of understanding the world that isn’t immediately obvious.
 In short, it’s thinking differently.

 In society, we reward comics, be it through going to stand up shows or finding witty flirts sexy.
-Making people laugh is a sign you can genuinely give value to others, it is powerful and rewarding.
+Making people laugh is a sign you can genuinely give value to others, it is powerful and rewarding, like Penis Pokey.

 As blunt as it is to say, it’s also rewarding to have sex.
 Both mind and body can be both caught up in the whole affair to the point of delirium.
 I argue it is natural for us to laugh at sex, to blend the use of wit to our intrinsic need for bonding with others.